kalamansi10/seed-mart-api-nodejs/README.md

 This is a work in progess.

+## Issues

+### passport-remember-me

+The strategy is currently unmaintained and does not work properly with the latest version of Passport.
+The module uses ‘passport’ instead of ‘passport-strategy’ for its dependency and needs to be updated manually in order to use it.

 # About Seed-Mart

 Seed-Mart is a personal project of mine designed to showcase my current proficiency in web development.
 It is an e-commerce website that focuses on modularity and scalability.
 Every component of the application was made with flexibility in mind.